Hotel location: Lindos

 About the resort: Lindos

-Lindos is for most visitors the most impressive archaeological site on Rhodes.
-Here the dramatic natural landscape is enhanced by the picturesque quality of the more modern town.
-You will find the most important archaeological monuments at the acropolis, but interesting ruins are scattered at various points within the town and just outside it as well.
+Lindos is for most visitors the most impressive archaeological site on the island of Rhodes.
+Here the dramatic natural landscape is enhanced by the picturesque quality of the town built in a more recent past.
+You will find the most important archaeological monuments within the enclave of the Citadel (acropolis), although quite a number of interesting remains are scattered at various points within the town and in its immediacies.

 A road leads high up to the acropolis, and if you wish to avoid the tiring climb you can hire a donkey at the entrance of the town.
-The medieval walls are the first ruins you will encounter, fortifications built by the Crusaders (early 14th century) on the remains of earlier defenses, both Byzantine and ancient.
-There are a few of towers along the medieval walls, which follow the natural contours of the high ground.
+The medieval walls are the first ruins you will encounter - fortifications built by the Crusaders (early 14th century) on the remains of earlier defenses, both Byzantine and ancient.
+There are also some towers along the medieval walls, which follow the natural contours of the high ground.

 Nearest beach in the area: Lindos